Tony Harwood

 LIFE OF TONY

-Harwood is a serial mining entrepreneur, involved over the past 35 years with a string of companies – many of them listed in Canada – which include East African Metals, Tesoro Minerals, African Gold Group and Lappland Goldminers.
-He is probably best known in South Africa for his involvement with Placer Dome, where he was vice-president.
-Placer Dome was heavily involved in the early development of the South Deep gold mine, which it sold to Gold Fields.
-Harwood’s other main South African gig was as executive chairman of Universal Coal from December 2009 to April 2012.
-He’s a geologist by training, holding a BSc Hons cum laude and PhD in geology from the University of Wales, Cardiff.
+With some 40 years experience as a geologist and 36 years in mining there’s no denying that Harwood has been around the block.
+He is best known in South Africa for his involvement with Placer Dome where he was a vice-president.
+Placer Dome was heavily involved in the development of South Deep which it subsequently sold to Gold Fields with – rumour has it – Placer Dome executives heaving deep sighs of relief as a result!
+Harwood’s other South African gig was as executive chairman of Universal Coal from 2009 to 2012.
+He holds a PhD from the University of Wales, Cardiff.

 More Rainmakers & Potstirrers